hmrc/play-frontend-hmrc/README.md

 * Scala 2.12 / 2.13
 * Play 2.8

-### Find out about library changes between versions by reading our changelog
+### Understanding library changes between versions

 We summarise what's changed between versions, and importantly any actions that may be required when upgrading past a specific version within our [changelog](CHANGELOG.md).